All

 Find the best exchange rate

 Begin by looking up the base exchange rate between the nation where your money is and the Australian dollar.
-The best tool for doing this is XE (www.xe.com), which offers the latest base exchange rates between every possible combination of currencies.
+The best tool for doing this is XE (www.xe.com), which offers the latest base exchange rates between most possible combination of currencies.

 Make sure you are not getting ripped off